Updated: Mar 22

 It is unfortunate that very often just as courtroom proceedings are less than honorable, proceedings in the local church are as well.
 This happens when a given church, particularly its leadership, is not focused upon [seeking] the truth [Christ]; the one who saves the members of the true Church, and thus fails to listen to the guidance of the Holy Spirit.
 Just as corrupt courtroom proceedings may ignore evidence and manipulate the law in order to achieve a given end, the local church can twist, distort, and pervert the meanings of Scripture passages to justify some sort of sinful behavior that they don’t want to view as sin.
 Amongst these sinful behaviors are even ones that God goes so far as to refer to as abominations.

 The reason a lot of these sorts of teachings came about was because there were those in leadership who believed that church members were not behaving well enough.
 While this may have indeed been true, this solution to the problem was not of the Holy Spirit but of the devil.
 The Holy Spirit inspired the writing of the Gospel message just as it is.
 The last thing that we need to do is to “help the Holy Spirit” by changing His Gospel message.
 If there is a problem in the local church, we can trust the Holy Spirit to guide and work, without altering the rightly divided meaning of Scripture; again He most certainly does not need our “help” here.
 These false gospel messages wind up producing a lot of unsaved, uptight, frightened, and legalistic folks, as well as a lot of “former Christians.”
 [Please refer to the section entitled “Former Christians” on page 29 of Angles and Aspects of Salvation, the free e-book that is accessible from many places on this website, for more discussion of this.]
 We are sealed with the Holy Spirit when we believe the Gospel; the real one (1 Corinthians 15:1-4, Ephesians 1:13).
 If we have never truly believed it as it is, we are unsaved and have never received the Holy Spirit and therefore have no power to truly live a righteous life; a legalistic one perhaps, but God sees this as nothing more than filthy rags (Isiah 64:6).
-Remember that the Pharisees were great law keepers, but these were just about the only people that Jesus had harsh and damning words for.
+Remember that the Pharisees were great law keepers, but these were just about the only people that Jesus had harsh and condemning words for.
 God is not impressed with human “righteousness,” which is achieved by empty and meaningless legalism.
 The only righteousness that we can have that He is impressed with is the imputed righteousness of His Son, again which we only receive when we believe the Gospel.
+The Bible is clear that when one faces God for judgement, only the imputed righteousness of Christ that the believer receives when He trusts Christ as Savior will render a "not guilty" verdict.

 People in courtrooms often distort facts, tell half-truths, intentionally take and assert things out of context, etc. in order to make the evidence [or lack thereof] say what they want it to say.
 Church leaders often do the same with Scripture in order to somehow make it supposedly say what they want it to say.
 This is a shame on both accounts, but the offense of the local church is far greater.
 The courtroom is representing human law, which is known to be subject to error and inconsistency at times.
 The local church is representing God and His Word, which are without error or inconsistency.